 Travel Nursing with SHC

-Although they’ve worked with other travel nursing agencies, Supplemental Health Care has been their favorite to partner with.
+Although they’ve worked with other agencies, Supplemental Health Care has been their favorite to partner with for travel nursing jobs.
 “We really love how supportive and responsive the staff is.
 SHC has gone above and beyond to make sure our contracts have worked for both my husband and myself,” Molly shared.
 “We’ve also had very pleasant experiences with the facilities we have been assigned to.
 So far, everything has been awesome.
-We just extended our second contract with SHC and we are looking forward to many, many more!"
+We just extended our second contract with SHC and we are looking forward to many, many more!”

 If you’re interested in starting your travel nursing career, SHC has assignments across the country in a variety of specialties and settings.
 Contact our recruiting team today or learn more from our other Working Tourist features on the blog.